 Here’s how a script advising session works:

-We are offering a limited amount of 45-minute script advising sessions with Jim Shooter.
+We are offering a limited amount of 45-minute script advising sessions.
 You send your script or story in advance for him to review, then bring your ideas and questions to the call.
-You can discuss your idea with Jim and pick his brain.
-Jim will send you away with some guidance and a fresh perspective.
+You can discuss your idea and pick our brains.
+We’ll send you away with some guidance and a fresh perspective.

 A story is a complete journey.